-Note This tab is visible only when the Continuous Monitoring profile is active.
-It is not available in the Triage, Spot Check, or Intervals Monitoring profiles.
+- Note This tab is visible only when the Continuous Monitoring profile is active.
+It is not available in the Office, Spot Check, or Intervals Monitoring profiles. - Note The Continuous Monitoring profile is available only on devices with a Continuous Monitoring profile license.